TheNetworg/oauth2-azure/README.md

 This package provides [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) OAuth 2.0 support for the PHP League's [OAuth 2.0 Client](https://github.com/thephpleague/oauth2-client).

-> The latest release of this package is specifically designed to support Azure Active Directory OAuth 2.0 support when using the OAuth 2.0 Client ~1.0.

 ## Installation

 To install, use composer: